andrewtavis/causeinfer/README.md

 Please see the [contribution guidelines](https://github.com/andrewtavis/causeinfer/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

-- Adding more baseline models and datasets
+- Adding more baseline models and datasets [(see issues)](https://github.com/andrewtavis/causeinfer/issues)

 - Converting GRF files to Python and connecting to C++ boiler plate

-- Finding more causal inference datasets to be added [(see the issue)](https://github.com/andrewtavis/causeinfer/issues/17)
+- Finding more causal inference datasets to be added [(see issue)](https://github.com/andrewtavis/causeinfer/issues/17)

 - Creating, improving, and sharing [examples](https://github.com/andrewtavis/causeinfer/blob/main/examples)

-- Adding `predict` to [binary_transformation](https://github.com/andrewtavis/causeinfer/blob/main/causeinfer/standard_algorithms/binary_transformation.py) and [quaternary_transformation](https://github.com/andrewtavis/causeinfer/blob/main/causeinfer/standard_algorithms/quaternary_transformation.py)
+- Adding `predict` to [binary_transformation](https://github.com/andrewtavis/causeinfer/blob/main/src/causeinfer/standard_algorithms/binary_transformation.py) and [quaternary_transformation](https://github.com/andrewtavis/causeinfer/blob/main/src/causeinfer/standard_algorithms/quaternary_transformation.py)

 - Updating and refining the [documentation](https://causeinfer.readthedocs.io/en/latest/)